Q-ball mechanism of electron transport and spin/phonon excitations properties of high-T$_c$ superconductors: Abstract

 \section{Abstract}

-Recently proposed theory of the Q-balls mechanism of high-Tc superconductivity in cuprates is applied to analytical calculation of the temperature dependence of electrical resistivity and diamagnetic response above superconducting transition temperature T$_c$.
-Predicted previously by the author, the Q-balls (nontopological solitons) of coherently condensed spin/charge density wave fluctuations (SDW/CDW) with zero static mean and with the wave-vector that connects the 'nested' regions of the Fermi surface in doped cuprates cause pairing of the 'nested' fermions into local superconducting condensates.
-Hence, the Q-balls possess lower total energy in comparison with not condensed thermal SDW/CDW fluctuations with the same volume.
+Recently proposed by the author theory of the Q-balls mechanism of high-Tc superconductivity in cuprates is applied to explanation of known experimental data.
+The Q-balls (nontopological solitons) of coherently condensed spin/charge density wave fluctuations (SDW/CDW) with zero static mean and with the wave-vector that connects the 'nested' regions of the Fermi surface in doped cuprates cause pairing of the 'nested' fermions into local superconducting condensates.
+Hence, the Q-balls possess lower total energy in comparison with not condensed thermal SDW/CDW fluctuations in the same volume.
 Here it is demonstrated analytically that scattering of itinerant fermions on the Q-balls causes linear temperature dependence of electrical resistivity in the interval of temperatures above T$_c$, reminiscent of the famous 'Plankian' behavior in the 'strange metal' phase.
-Besides, calculated diamagnetic response of Q-balls gas and equation for the contour plot of the Q-balls phase diagram, with lower temperatures dome touching the upper 'strange metal' one, are in qualitative accord with experimental data in high-T$_c$ cuprates.
+Calculated diamagnetic response of Q-balls gas and contour plot of the Q-balls phase diagram, with lower temperatures dome touching the upper 'strange metal' one, are in qualitative accord with experimental data in high-T$_c$ cuprates.
 The Q-ball semiclassical field breaks chiral symmetry along the Matsubara time axis in Euclidean space-time and possesses conserved Noether "charge" Q that makes the Q-ball volume finite.
 Thus, the Q-balls 'gas' is formed via first order phase transition below a temperature T$^*$ greater than bulk T$_c$.
 The superconducting condensates inside the Q-balls induce a spectral gap on the nested parts of the Fermi surface that might be responsible for a pseudogap phase in cuprates, where the Q-ball scenario was supported recently by micro X-ray diffraction data in HgBa$_2$CuO$_{4+y}$.
-Originally the Q-balls of baryonic fields were predicted in Minkowski space-time by Sidney Coleman.
+Finally, it is found that scattering of spin excitations and phonons on the condensates of Cooper pairs inside the Q-balls leads to the famous hourglass dispersion close to forming Q-balls SDW fluctuations antiferromagnetic wave vectors and anomalous phonons dispersion softening close to CDW fluctuations wave vectors in the Brillouin zone.